sanjaykmohanty/Module13-Challenge-from-Bacteria-to-Beef/README.md

 - Custom font was used with contrast for the colors
 - Navigation bar added that allows user to select only the bar, or the bubble, or the gauge chart on the page.

-Customized dashboard is shown in the image below.
+Customized dashboard has following elements is shown in the image below:
+- Dropdown to examine data from each individual
+- Bar chart featuring the top ten microbial species (OTUs or operational taxonomic units)
+- Bubble chart featuring all microbial species
+- Gauge of the frequency of belly button washes weekly for each individual

 ![image](https://user-images.githubusercontent.com/31812730/203481978-e63c2454-8a1b-4900-bd35-9b674c325766.png)